Here at St. Stephen’s we get a lot of questions from visitors, both Anglicans, and non-Anglicans. Here are some FAQs and some responses.

 Why do you use traditional English in Worship?

-The very core of Liturgical worship is tradition.
+Tradition is at very core of Liturgical worship.
 Conversely, when praying and singing in more traditional dialect of English one tends to be more attentive and focus on what they are singing and saying.

 Why do you call some of the clergy “Father”?